As9xm/LFISpyer/README.md

 # LFISpyer
-Scanning Parameters and test many amount of payloads and detect it
+Scanning Parameters and test many amount of payloads and detect it, will be updated once a week